Gecollsn/IshuyinProject/README.md

 # IshuyinProject
-This is my spare time project, I write it just for fun
+This is my spare time project, I wrote it just for fun